henspace/text2lesson-docs/docs/formatting/format-text.md

 ---

-In conventional Markdown you can also use underscores, but these have special meaning in _Text2Lesson_ and are used to separate problems.
+In conventional Markdown you can also use underscores, but these have special meaning in _RapidQandA_ and are used to separate problems.

 # Blockquotes